slimtoolkit/slim/README.md

 You can create dedicated debugging side-car container images loaded with the tools you need for debugging target containers.
 This allows you to keep your production container images small.
 The debugging side-car containers attach to the running target containers.

 Assuming you have a running container named `node_app_alpine` you can attach your debugging side-car with a command like this: `docker run --rm -it --pid=container:node_app_alpine --net=container:node_app_alpine --cap-add sys_admin alpine sh`.
 In this example, the debugging side-car is a regular alphine image.
-This is exactly what happens with the `node_alpine` app sample (located in the `/examples/apps/node_alpine` directory) and the `run_debug_sidecar.command` helper script.
+This is exactly what happens with the `node_alpine` app sample (located in the `node_alpine` directory of the `examples` repo) and the `run_debug_sidecar.command` helper script.

 If you run the `ps` command in the side-car you'll see the application from the target container:
 ```